darkfrontcode/conta-azul-challenge/README.md

 > :boom: :tada: :confetti_ball: Updates
 * ts-node server moved to a new instance of API which you can find here: [Vehicles API](https://github.com/darkfrontcode/vehicles-api)
-* application full integrated with Vehicles REST API
+* application full integrated with Vehicles API
 * ts-server out webpack-dev-server in for a clean structure
 * http-server added for a simpler run
 * TravisCI removed to stick only with herokuCI